real-qilinren/LifeScribe/README.md

 2. **Check Out Code:** The latest code is checked out from the repository.
 3. **Set Up Docker Buildx:** Docker Buildx is set up for building images.
 4. **Build Docker Images:** Docker images are built using the `docker-compose.yml` file.

-## Acknowledgments

-- Special thanks to [EdRoh](https://www.youtube.com/@EdRohDev) for the comprehensive tutorial series.